tocco/tocco-docs/framework/architecture/hibernate/entity-class-generation.rst

 Class loading
 -------------

-The :abbr:`ClassUtils (ch.tocco.nice2.persist.hibernate.session.ClassUtils)` can be used to load the generated classes by name.
+The :nice:`ClassUtils <ch/tocco/nice2/persist/hibernate/session/ClassUtils>` can be used to load the generated classes by name.
 The classes are retrieved from the hibernate :java-hibernate:`Metamodel <org/hibernate/Metamodel>`.
 The reason for this is that those classes are generated during the initialization of Hibernate and getting them from the Metamodel ensures